 By the end of Season 1, however, Hannah's story had finished quite definitively, leaving viewers curious about how 13 Reasons Why would continue.
 In June, creator Brian Yorkey revealed that they'll feature a new narrator and broaden to different points of view, though Hannah will still be returning.

 Among the previously announced additions are Jackie, a warm, intelligent anti-bullying advocate (Kelli O’Hara); Nina, a well-respected track star with a secret (Samantha Logan); Rick, Liberty High’s beloved baseball coach (Ben Lawson); and Sonya, a smart and ambitious young litigator (Allison Miller).
-Other students include head cheerleader and resident it-girl Chloe (Anne Winters), cynical mischief maker Cyrus (Bryce Cass), and Cyrus’ artistic sister Mackenzie (Chelsea Alden).
+Other students include head cheerleader and resident It-girl Chloe (Anne Winters), cynical mischief-maker Cyrus (Bryce Cass), and Cyrus’ artistic sister Mackenzie (Chelsea Alden).